SDITools/adobeanalyticsr/README.md

 #### 3. Get your authorization token

-This is actually a lonnnnng alphanumeric string that is the token that will enable you to access your data:
+The token is actually a lonnnnng alphanumeric string that is the what ultimately enables you to access your data:

 1. In the console, enter `aw_token()` and press _<Enter>_.
 2. A browser window should appear that prompts you to log in to your Adobe Marketing Cloud account.